 President Joseph told me that he had difficulty with Emma yesterday.
 She rode up to Woodworths with him and called while he came to the Temple.
 When he returned she was demanding the gold watch of Flora [Woodworth].
 He reproved her for her evil treatment.
 On their return home she abused him much.7

 Seymour B. Young, a member of the First Council of Seventy in 1883, recounted in 1912 that Joseph Smith had “given a gold locket or watch [to Flora] which was stamped under foot by Emma.”
-If this foot-stamping incident actually occurred, Flora reacted radically to the quarrel by marrying Carlos Gove, a non-member, the very next day.8
+Whatever actually happened, Flora reacted radically to the quarrel by marrying Carlos Gove, a non-member, the very next day.8

 Helen Mar Kimball recounted a different sequence: “A young man boarding at her father’s after the death of Joseph not a member of the Church had sought her hand, in time won her heart, and in a reckless moment she was induced to accept his offer and they eloped to Carthage.”9 Elsewhere Helen wrote: